AugustSchmidt/real-analysis-flashcards/README.md

 ## License

 This project is created for educational purposes.
-Mathematical content is based on standard Real Analysis textbooks and theorems.
+Mathematical content is based on Real Analysis: Modern Techniques and Their Applications (Second Edition) by Gerald B. Folland.

-## Acknowledgments

-- Content based on standard Real Analysis curriculum
-- Icons using Unicode characters for simplicity
-- Responsive design patterns from Tailwind CSS
-- Mathematical rendering powered by MathJax

 ---